Wavelet penalized likelihood estimation in generalized functional models: Algorithm and simulation study

 \subsection{Simulations}

 In this subsection, we give some simulation results.
-All the calculations were carried out in MATLAB 7.6 on a Unix environment.
-For the DWT, we used the WaveLab toolbox developed by Donoho and his collaborators at the Statistics Department of Stanford University (see \url{http://www-stat.stanford.edu/~wavelab}).
+All the calculations were carried out in R version 2.14.1 on a Unix environment.
+For the DWT, we used the {\it wavelets} package 0.2-6 developed by \cite{Rwavelets}.
+In order to better study the quality of our estimates, we compared with kernel and splines based estimators.
+The computation of those procedures was done using the {\it KernGPLM} package developped by \cite{RKernGPLM} and applied {e.g.} in \cite{Muller01}.
+This package proposes four estimation procedures, based on kernel or splines estimators and using backfitting or Speckman's type algorithms.
+They are available for Gaussian and Bernoulli distributions and thus they have been extended here to Binomial and Poisson frameworks.